bertrand-benoit/pyGitHook/README.md

 ## Contributing
 Don't hesitate to [contribute](https://opensource.guide/how-to-contribute/) or to contact me if you want to improve the project.

-You can [report issues or request features](https://github.com/bertrand-benoit/pyGitHook/issues) and propose [pull requests](https://github.com/bertrand-benoit/pyGitHook/pulls).
+You can [report issues or request features](https://gitlab.com/bertrand-benoit/pyGitHook/issues) and propose [merge requests](https://gitlab.com/bertrand-benoit/pyGitHook/merge_requests).

 ## Versioning
 The versioning scheme we use is [SemVer](http://semver.org/).